PhD, MBA, MAICD

 Healthcare became the focus of Chris’ career at New York Blood Center, where he was Executive Director for 8 years and responsible for the blood supply across the greater New York metropolitan area.
-He founded and currently serves as Chairman of APAC Bioplasma Solutions Pte, a company that helps blood services and hospitals make productive use of their excess donations.

 Dr Gregor Lichtfuss holds a PhD in Medicine / clinical immunology from Monash University, a Master of Science in International Health from Humboldt University Berlin and a Diploma in Biologie (Virology and Genetics) from Humboldt University Berlin.
 Gregor is a co-inventor of the LEAP Technology.

 Gregor brings significant entrepreneurial experience in creating biotechnology startups and health solutions, in-depth experience and knowledge in molecular science and technology as well as an understanding of international health systems and early-stage drug development.

 Gregor worked in early-stage research commercialisation at the Spinnovator, the startup creation hub managed by Ascenion GmbH, where he was instrumental in laying the business foundation for Cardior Pharmaceuticals GmbH, a biotechnology company developing novel treatments for heart failure.
 He has also worked as a consultant to Brandon Capital Partners in Melbourne.